Azure/fta-customerfacingapps/ecommerce/articles/README.md

   * Using [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-vscode-extension)
   * ...
 * After the various resources have been created, you only have to publish the `Relecloud.Web` project to the Azure Web App, and the `Relecloud.FunctionApp` project to the Azure Function App as explained above (the app settings for both are automatically populated)

+**Important note:** the ARM template creates and configures everything up to and including Traffic Manager, but not the custom domain (since that cannot currently be done via ARM) or the SSL certificate (since that depends on the custom domain).
+Follow the manual steps detailed above for those sections to complete the full scenario.